 Users can send email to these contacts as normal, but should consider sending highly engaging content in an attempt to drive clicks/opens.

-When scheduling an email send to a list, there is a checkbox option to "Suppress recipients at risk of unengagement".
-When clicked, the at risk contacts will not be included in the send for the email job.
+When scheduling an email send to a list, there is a checkbox option titled Suppress recipients at risk of unengagement.
+When clicked, contacts with low engagement will not be included in the send for the email job.

-Changes to Contact Engagement Score
+Engagement Score Timeframes

 Engagement Status and Automation